mamba-org/quetz/docs/source/deploying/migrations.rst

 .. note::

    Before running any of the commands below, you need to make sure that your database is backed up.
-The backup process depends on the infrastrcuture, but in the simplest case it may involve the dump of the whole database (using ``pg_dump`` for example).
+The backup process depends on the infrastructure, but in the simplest case it may involve the dump of the whole database (using ``pg_dump`` for example).

 Migrating database
 ------------------